 16th Annual Patient Symposium

-On Tuesday, September 18, 2014, the 16th Annual "Empower Yourself: Take Control of your Kidney Disease" will be held at the Convention Hall at Prosperity Bank at 15th Street and Ave Q. We anticipate a large gathering of patients and their families and our program will feature some of the latest information on aspects of kidney health and disease management.
+On Tuesday, September 18, 2014, the 16th Annual "Empower Yourself: Take Control of your Kidney Disease" was be held at the Convention Hall at Prosperity Bank at 15th Street and Ave Q. We enjoyed a large gathering of patients and their families and our program featured some of the latest information on aspects of kidney health and disease management.

 1. Good Nutrition Can Help Prevent